Preventing Spam in WPForms

 There’s an option in my settings to enable an anti-spam honeypot.
 How does that work?

 Our anti-spam honeypot was included for any forms created prior to our 1.6.2 release.
-However, forms created after that update will only use our newer anti-spam protection option.
+However, forms created after that update will only use our modern anti-spam protection option.

 That’s it!
 Now you know how to prevent spam in your forms.

-Next, would you like to edit entries that have been submitted through your forms?
+Next, would you like to edit entries submitted through your forms?
 Be sure to check out our tutorial on editing entries in WPForms for more details.